apache/fluo-website/tour/exercise-1.md

 ## Part 4 : Running this example on a real instance.

 Everything in the tour so far has used MiniFluo to run code.
-The following instructions show how to run the code in this excercise on a real Fluo instance.
+The following instructions show how to run the code in this exercise on a real Fluo instance.
 [Uno] can be used to quickly setup Fluo on a single node.

 The following two helper classes will be needed to run on a real instance.